Dr. Greg Bernstein

 Use the break statement to terminate a loop or switch statement.

-StatementFrom MDN
+continue StatementFrom MDN

 The continue statement can be used to restart a while, do-while or for statement.
 It terminates the current iteration of the innermost enclosing while, do-while, or for statement and continues execution of the loop with the next iteration.
 In a while loop, it jumps back to the condition.
 In a for loop, it jumps to the increment-expression.